 If you suffer from sleep apnea, you might wonder what exactly your treatment options are.
-For immediate relief from symptoms, your dentist at River Edge Dental will recommend oral appliance therapy, CPAP, or myofunctional therapy.
+For immediate relief from symptoms, your dentist at River Edge Dental will recommend oral appliance therapy or CPAP.
 But did you know simply losing weight can bring you the same relief?
 Although it’s harder, takes longer, and isn’t a guarantee, it’s possible that reaching a healthy weight will actually cure your sleep apnea.
 Curing your sleep apnea and losing weight can bring you many health benefits and reduce your risk of the serious health dangers of sleep apnea.

 How Excess Weight Causes Sleep Apnea

 If you’re obese or overweight and suffer from sleep apnea, it’s likely your excess weight is one of the contributing factors.
 For some, it’s the only contributing factor.
 When you carry excess weight, you end up carrying excess weight around your neck.
 When fat accumulates in your neck, it can block or obstruct your airway when you lay down in a resting position.